dronefleet/mavlink/mavlink-protocol/README.md

 bytes, deserializing packets from bytes to object, as well as performing CRC validation/calculation and signing.

+## Get it

+Maven Central coordinates are `io.dronefleet.mavlink:mavlink-protocol:1.0.0`

 ## Examples

 ### Reading and validating packets